Lead and Copper Rules

 4. New methods for sampling and requirements are in effect, specifically for lead service lines.
 This rule involves a sampling pool with a three-tiered system.

 5. New community involvement, EGLE oversight and information transparency are incorporated in the new rule.

 The immediate deadline for municipalities is the preliminary DSMI, due January 1, 2020.
 The purpose of the preliminary DSMI is to create a database of what is known about a community's distribution system service with supporting documentation.
 The inventory can then be used to help generate a plan for gathering any missing information and/or replacement needs.

 Need More Information?

 If these rules have you confused and scrambling, we're here to help!
 Our civil engineering team has been hard at work learning the ins and outs of this new rule revision and how it will impact our municipal clients.
-Both Darren Graham and Tim Korson have attended the EGLE training seminar on the Lead and Copper Rules and can assist communities in navigating the requirements set by these new rules.
+Tim Korson has attended the EGLE training seminar on the Lead and Copper Rules and can assist communities in navigating the requirements set by these new rules.